 The continuation of the path for the data signal appears in blue.

 On the Modeling tab, click Update Model.

 This model requires values from a parent model to simulate completely.

-signal attributes, which help you to synchronize signals between blocks
+counter_signalinterface displays these signal attributes, which help you to synchronize signals between blocks during simulation:

 In addition, when you update the diagram with interfaces displayed, the model displays the color code for sample time at each interface.
 For example, this model displays a red bar at each interface to indicate a sample time of D1.

-To display a legend of the meaning of sample time colors, select Display > Sample Time > Colors.
+To display a legend of the meaning of sample time colors, on the Debug tab, select Information Overlays > Colors.

-If you want to print this diagram with the interfaces displayed, select File > Print > Print.
+If you want to print this diagram with the interfaces displayed, in the Simulation tab, click Print.

-the Metronome1 subsystem shows units for inputs and outputs of the
+Metronome1 shows units for inputs and outputs of the subsystem in

-To modify the attributes of the existing interface (such as signal names, data types, and dimensions), consider using the Model Data Editor (View > Model Data Editor).
-For information about the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.
+To modify the attributes of the existing interface (such as signal names, data types, and dimensions), consider using the Model Data Editor.
+On the Modeling tab, click Model Data Editor.